MSRConnections/Azure-training-course/Day 1/4. HOL Manage Microsoft Azure Storage/HOL.md

     _IPythonStorageManager Code_

 1. First we need to set the *account* and *key* variable in the code.
-We've just learnt how to get those information from Windows Azure Management Portal in [Exercise 1](#Exercise1).
+We've just learnt how to get those information from Microsoft Azure Management Portal in [Exercise 1](#Exercise1).
 Then we will run those code in IPython Notebook.

 1. Excute the following code to imports all required libraries.